Understanding Facebook algorithms: better targeting your ads

 As the Facebook platform continues to adapt year after year, their user experience has become a main point of interest.
 This social media giant continues to look for ways to make online conversations and experiences as meaningful as possible.
 This means some significant changes and updates to their algorithms.
 These changes have created a sense of curiosity and concern for content marketers, brands and businesses especially regarding organic reach for advertisements.

-But, how about we think about the ways which these algorithm changes can work to your benefit?
+But, how about we think about the ways in which these algorithm changes can work to your benefit?
 It all starts with a little understanding!
 We’re here to offer some inside information about how to better target your ads so that you can best utilize the current Facebook algorithms.

 How do Facebook algorithms work in 2018?